dustball/opencrisisline/README.md

 This is an open-source suicide / crisis line that runs on PHP and MySQL.

 A paid Twilio account is required.
-Use this [referral code](https://www.twilio.com/referral/WU8oSC) to credit both our accounts $10.

 ### How it works

-This software creates a help line that can be called by anybody that knows the number.
-It is intended to be used by groups and organizations to support themselves, as opposed to a public help line which would have very different needs.
+This software creates a help line in the cloud which can be called by anybody that knows the number.
+The current version is intended to be used by medium-to-large sized groups and organizations to support themselves, as opposed to a public help line which may have different needs.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Quisque sed ullamcorper risus.
-Nullam quis ultricies metus, a aliquet turpis.
-Nam non enim eu orci feugiat vehicula nec nec felis.
-Integer volutpat ac sapien ut commodo.
-Praesent porta laoreet est vel consectetur.
-Maecenas iaculis neque quis sem tempus pulvinar.
-Vestibulum eget erat ipsum.
-Morbi vulputate quam est, sed imperdiet augue aliquam vel.
-Pellentesque dui arcu, vulputate lobortis ante sed, rhoncus condimentum elit.
-Vestibulum fringilla suscipit purus nec finibus.
-Duis posuere interdum odio, non bibendum mi tristique vel.
-Ut ac faucibus mauris.
-Integer sed tincidunt massa.

-Duis in dolor eu risus consequat efficitur.
-Aenean ipsum turpis, porta euismod tincidunt non, pellentesque at lorem.
-Donec ornare quam sit amet faucibus viverra.
-Suspendisse rutrum mollis scelerisque.
-Sed tincidunt lectus sed neque dapibus, eget elementum magna lobortis.
-Praesent et placerat dolor, at tempor quam.
-Ut vehicula fringilla enim dignissim maximus.
-Maecenas lobortis ligula in ante molestie pretium id vel felis.
-Morbi et fringilla felis.
-Sed a erat ut nunc vehicula elementum quis vitae libero.
-Phasellus malesuada, leo ut scelerisque feugiat, odio arcu tristique eros, eget commodo sem nisi eget arcu.
-In hac habitasse platea dictumst.
-Vestibulum ut risus ac augue cursus consequat.
+With just a web hosting account (that supports php 5.6 and MySQL) and paid Twilio account, you can launch a crisis line in an area code (aand possibly number) of your choosing.

+Once installation (see below) is finished, the administrator should invite volunteers to sign up.
+They sign up with their phone number and a master password, specify their handle and pick which phone pools to opt-in to.
+(Unchecking all the options essentially puts their number on 'hold', which allows volunteers to mark themselves away

+The system supports one, two, or three phone pools.
+For example, you could have 1) the general pool 2) a group that may have a certain speciality or focus and 3) a graveyard (night shift) pool -- volunteers that specifically opt-in to recieve calls at any time of day.
+When a caller reaches the line, they will be presented with the appropriate number of options.
+Example: "To reach any volunteer, press 1.
+For code red, press 2.
+For graveyward / night shift, press 3.".

+Once an option is selected by the caller, it will call 6 (by default) random people from the appropriate list.
+It will connect the call with whomever answers first.
+If nobody answers or a voicemail system picks up, the caller should hang up and call back.
+(Note: callers almost always get through the first time, but your messaging to potential callers should include note of how to handle such a situation.)

+At the end of the call, the system will inform both the caller and the volunteer the phone number of the other party.
+This option can be disabled by setting `$anonymous = TRUE`  in `config.php`.

+This software is simple but has been reliably deployed for years.

+Notice: this project was just uploaded to GitHub - please allow a few days for the dust to settle before installing.
+Please contact [dustball](https://github.com/dustball) with any questions.

 ## Installation